sarahutton981/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge that programmers face in creating software that is user-friendly and resilient to mistakes, while also acknowledging the seemingly endless capacity for users to find new ways to break or misuse it.
 It serves as a reminder to always consider the end-user in the design and development process, and to be prepared for unexpected behaviors or inputs.

+# 2023-11-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and their priorities.